typescript-eslint/typescript-eslint/packages/eslint-plugin/README.md

 }
 ```

-**Note: Make sure to use `eslint --ext .js,.ts` since by [default](https://eslint.org/docs/user-guide/command-line-interface#--ext) `eslint` will only search for .js files.**
+**Note: Make sure to use `eslint --ext .js,.ts` since by [default](https://eslint.org/docs/user-guide/command-line-interface#--ext) `eslint` will only search for `.js` files.**

 ### Recommended Configs

-You can also use [eslint:recommended](https://eslint.org/docs/rules/) (the set of rules which are recommended for all projects by the ESLint Team) with this plugin.
-As noted in the root README, not all eslint core rules are compatible with TypeScript, so you need to add both `eslint:recommended` and `plugin:@typescript-eslint/eslint-recommended` (which will adjust the one from eslint appropriately for TypeScript) to your config:
+You can also use [`eslint:recommended`](https://eslint.org/docs/rules/) (the set of rules which are recommended for all projects by the ESLint Team) with this plugin.
+As noted in the root README, not all ESLint core rules are compatible with TypeScript, so you need to add both `eslint:recommended` and `plugin:@typescript-eslint/eslint-recommended` (which will adjust the one from ESLint appropriately for TypeScript) to your config:

 ```json
 {